Published Jun 11, 2026 4 Min Read

 When updating your segmentation strategy, focus on three points: recognise what has changed, act proactively rather than waiting, and move from understanding “what” has changed to “why” it has changed.
 By analysing the forces driving shifts in your target market, you can develop predictive, actionable segmentation that supports long-term planning and decision-making.

-Some of the key benefits of market segmentation include:
+Some major benefits of market segmentation include:

 5-step process to implement market segmentation